-abort xact
+abort_xact

 Description Mark a distributed transaction as being aborted.

-Syntax RETCODE abort_xact(connect, commid)

-DBPROCESS connect; DBINT commid;

-The commid used to identify the transaction to the commit service.
+Syntax RETCODE abort_xact(connect, commid) DBPROCESS connect; DBINT commid; Parameters connect A pointer to the DBPROCESS used to communicate with the commit service. commid The commid used to identify the transaction to the commit service.
+Return value SUCCEED or FAIL.
 Usage This routine informs the commit service that the status of a distributed transaction should be changed from "begin" to "abort."

-See also commit_xact, remove_xact, scan_xact, start_xact, stat_xact build_xact_string commid, result)
+See also commit_xact, remove_xact, scan_xact, start_xact, stat_xact build_xact_string

 Description Build a name for a distributed transaction.

-Syntax void build_xact_string(xact_name, service_name,

-char xact_name;

-char service_name;

-DBINT commid;

-char result;

-Parameters xact_name

-The application or user name for the transaction.
+Syntax void build_xact_string(xact_name, service_name, commid, result) char xact_name; char service_name; DBINT commid; char result; Parameters xact_name The application or user name for the transaction.
 This name gets encoded in the name string but is not used by the commit service or Adaptive Server Enterprise.
 It serves to identify the transaction for debugging purposes.